 Hopefully this ends amicably, and I will keep you posted on how it shakes out.

+I’ve had conversations with other attorneys in Law Firm Suites’ shared law office space who are equally as annoyed at having to deal with deadbeat clients.
 What about you?
 Why do you think deadbeat clients are so prevalent?
 And why are lawyers so reluctant to deal with their own collection issues as aggressively as they would for a client?
 I’d love to know your thoughts.
 Please leave a comment below.

 What about you?